 n n n

 instance of each unlabeled exampled is used, but given a label based on whichever of the two classes it has a higher probability of belonging to, and also a weight corresponding to that probability.
+Noah: It seems that 3.2.1 to 3.2.3 are used in both new algorithms, so maybe they should be their own section.

 Probability via Scaling